 Time freedom is about spending your time doing what you really love doing with the clients and people who mean the most to you.
 It is about being intentional about where to invest your time and focusing your time on the activities that create the biggest impact and bring you the most satisfaction.
 Having time freedom is about having the ability to live a full life and have the time to pursue other interests outside of work.

 But achieving time freedom can be tough.
-Rather than having the time freedom they dreamt about, many people are working longer and longer hours, doing activities that neither excites them or motivates.
+Rather than having the time freedom you may have dreamt about, you may be working longer and longer hours, and doing activities that neither excites you or motivates you.

 How to achieve time freedom

-Let’s jump into the 4 ways you can use right now to increase your time freedom:
+Here are 4 strategies you can use right now to increase your time freedom:

 1. Get clear on where you’re spending your time

-In order for you to focus on the activities you love to do and bring in the biggest revenue, you need to eliminate the other stuff you’re currently doing.
+In order to create greater time freedom, it’s important to understand where you currently spend your time.
+Time freedom comes when you can choose to focus your time on the activities you love to do and bring in the biggest revenue.
+To help you achieve more freedom of time, you need to eliminate the other stuff you’re currently doing.

-Set aside 30 minutes, grab yourself and pad and pen and find somewhere quiet and take some time to look at how you’re currently managing your time.
+Here’s how to do it.
+Set aside five minutes, grab yourself a pad and pen and find somewhere quiet.
+To start creating more freedom of time you need to look at where you’re currently spending your time.

-Write down all the activities you’re currently doing in a typical week that you hate doing, are frustrated with, know you’re not very good at, and that you just wish would wither go away or someone else could do.
+Start by writing down all the activities you’re currently doing in a typical week that you hate doing, are frustrated with, know you’re not very good at, and that you just wish would either go away or someone else could do.

-This list will give you greater clarity on what you should stop doing if you really want to grow your future and increase time freedom.
+This list will give you greater clarity on what you should stop doing if you really want to manage your time better and increase your time freedom.

-When you have your list, pick 5 of the activities you want to eliminate immediately.
+When you have your list, pick 5 of the activities you want to take action action on eliminating immediately.